Angelina Jolie and Brad Pitt had a prenuptial agreement. So did Katie Holmes and Tom Cruise.

 A “prenup” can also protect each marital partner from the other’s debts, and it can even establish an alimony agreement and an alimony amount should a divorce occur.

-Prenuptial agreements can ensure that future income earned during the marriage from a business or future assets accrued through inheritance are not to be shared if the marriage dissolves.
+Prenuptial agreements can ensure that future income earned during the marriage from a business or future assets accrued through inheritance is not to be shared if the marriage dissolves.

 WHY ARE SO MANY COUPLES NOW SEEKING PRENUPTIAL AGREEMENTS?